Human Contribution Index

 Existing tools detect whether text was AI-generated.
 The HCI goes further — it measures the depth of human intellectual contribution behind the work, across five dimensions that capture the cognitive acts most characteristic of human researchers.

 Each dimension is scored on a 1–5 scale using the anchor descriptors below.
-The composite HCI score is a weighted average of all dimensions, adjusted for AI dependency.
+The composite HCI score is a weighted average of assessable dimensions, scaled to 0–100.

 How the Score Works